bxparks/rpn83p/docs/USER_GUIDE.md

 function provides this feature, but is nested under the `ROOT > CLR > CLST` menu hierarchy.
 If you are deeply nested under another part of the menu hierarchy, it can be cumbersome to navigate back up to the `ROOT`, invoke the `CLST` button, then make your way back to the original menu location.

-On RPN calculators with multiple lines such as the HP-42S, the `CLEAR` menu bar can be reached using a direct keyboard shortcut, and the `CLST` function is only 2 or 3 keystrokes away.
-The RPN83P app uses the key buttons already provided by the TI-83+ and TI-84+ calculators, and unfortunately, there is no obvious button shortcut that can be used for the `CLR` menu bar.
-The obvious choice would have been the `2ND CLEAR`, but the TI-OS does not support that.
-It returns the same keycode as just `CLEAR`.
-The only reasonable alternative was to overload the existing `CLEAR` button, so that it performs the additional function of `CLST` when the button is pressed multiple times.
+To solve this problem, the RPN83P app will invoke `CLST` function when `CLEAR` is hit 3 times.
+(The TI-OS does not support `2ND CLEAR`, it returns the same code as `CLEAR`.)

 An empty string will be interpreted as a `0` if the `ENTER` key or a function key is pressed.